NuCana (NASDAQ:NCNA) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of NuCana (NASDAQ:NCNA) from a hold rating to a sell rating in a research report released on Wednesday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of NuCana (NASDAQ:NCNA) from a hold rating to a sell rating in a research report released on Tuesday, Zacks.com reports.

 According to Zacks, “NuCana PLC is a clinical-stage biopharmaceutical company.
 It focused on improving treatment outcomes for cancer patients by applying its phosphoramidate chemistry technology.
 The company’s pipeline of products includes Acelarin, NUC-3373 and NUC-7738 which are in clinical stage.
 NuCana PLC is based in EDINBURGH, United Kingdom. “

-Separately, William Blair reaffirmed a buy rating on shares of NuCana in a research note on Tuesday, March 30th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and five have assigned a buy rating to the company’s stock.
-The company has an average rating of Buy and a consensus price target of $15.05.
+Separately, William Blair reissued a buy rating on shares of NuCana in a report on Tuesday, March 30th.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and five have given a buy rating to the stock.
+NuCana currently has a consensus rating of Buy and an average price target of $15.05.

-NuCana (NASDAQ:NCNA) last issued its quarterly earnings data on Tuesday, May 18th.
+NuCana (NASDAQ:NCNA) last released its quarterly earnings data on Tuesday, May 18th.
 The company reported ($19.00) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($16.86) by ($2.14).
-On average, sell-side analysts predict that NuCana will post -1.02 EPS for the current fiscal year.
+Equities analysts expect that NuCana will post -1.02 EPS for the current fiscal year.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Hilltop Holdings Inc. bought a new stake in shares of NuCana during the first quarter valued at approximately $191,000.
-HRT Financial LP bought a new stake in shares of NuCana during the first quarter valued at approximately $109,000.
-Sectoral Asset Management Inc grew its stake in shares of NuCana by 48.6% during the first quarter.
-Sectoral Asset Management Inc now owns 1,114,801 shares of the company’s stock valued at $5,563,000 after purchasing an additional 364,801 shares during the last quarter.
-Renaissance Technologies LLC grew its stake in shares of NuCana by 7.3% during the first quarter.
-Renaissance Technologies LLC now owns 455,342 shares of the company’s stock valued at $2,272,000 after purchasing an additional 30,880 shares during the last quarter.
-Finally, Geode Capital Management LLC bought a new stake in shares of NuCana during the first quarter valued at approximately $72,000.
-53.34% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently made changes to their positions in the stock.
+Baillie Gifford & Co. raised its position in NuCana by 10.2% during the 1st quarter.
+Baillie Gifford & Co. now owns 3,659,030 shares of the company’s stock worth $18,259,000 after purchasing an additional 339,700 shares during the last quarter.
+Sectoral Asset Management Inc raised its position in NuCana by 48.6% during the 1st quarter.
+Sectoral Asset Management Inc now owns 1,114,801 shares of the company’s stock worth $5,563,000 after purchasing an additional 364,801 shares during the last quarter.
+Granite Point Capital Management L.P. raised its position in NuCana by 3.6% during the 1st quarter.
+Granite Point Capital Management L.P. now owns 667,749 shares of the company’s stock worth $3,332,000 after purchasing an additional 23,141 shares during the last quarter.
+Renaissance Technologies LLC raised its position in shares of NuCana by 7.3% in the 1st quarter.
+Renaissance Technologies LLC now owns 455,342 shares of the company’s stock worth $2,272,000 after acquiring an additional 30,880 shares in the last quarter.
+Finally, Alps Advisors Inc. raised its position in shares of NuCana by 60.4% in the 1st quarter.
+Alps Advisors Inc. now owns 92,577 shares of the company’s stock worth $462,000 after acquiring an additional 34,877 shares in the last quarter.
+53.34% of the stock is owned by institutional investors and hedge funds.

 NuCana Company Profile